casaar97/D3JS-USACovidMap/Readme.md

 };
 ```

-### Create a radius scale for the radius of each community circunference depending on the number of cases of the most affected community:
+### Create a radius scale for the radius of each state circunference depending on the number of cases of the most affected state:

 ```typescript
 const calculateAffectedRadiusScale = (maxAffected: number) => {